CtrlK

 Workflow Clarity

-Steps are logically sequenced and include a build/test validation step (step 5), but there's no explicit feedback loop for what to do if the build or tests fail after resolution.
-For a destructive/risky operation like merge conflict resolution, the absence of a retry/fix loop caps this at 2.
+Steps are sequenced logically and include a build/test validation step, but there's no explicit feedback loop for what to do if the build or tests fail after resolution.
+For a potentially destructive operation like conflict resolution, an explicit error-recovery path is needed.

 2 / 3